NOAA-GFDL/FUDGE/README.md

   What is it?
   -----------

-  FUDGE is a tool for exploring the possible space of downscaling methods by running experiments that vary over downscaling method, downscaling method parameters, data used in the downscaling process, and pre- and post-downscaling adjustment of the data.
+  FUDGE is a tool for exploring the possible space of statistical downscaling methods by running experiments that vary over downscaling method, downscaling method parameters, data used in the downscaling process, and pre- and post-downscaling adjustment of the data.

   The Latest Version
   ------------------